QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 consumption, as mediated through the state variable :math:`h_{t-1}`

-Gorman Aggregation and Engel curves
+Gorman Aggregation and Engel Curves
 ===================================

 We shall explore how the dynamic demand schedule for consumption goods